jacobcancode/LitConnect/navigation/shared_interests/Bookrecomendations.md

         })
         .then(response => response.json())
         .then(data => {
-            console.log('Deleted book:', data);
+            console.log('Book deleted:', data);
-            // Refresh the books list after deletion getBooks('all');
+            getBooks(); // Refresh the book list after deleting a book })
-        })
         .catch(error => console.error('Error:', error));
     }

-    // Fetch books on page load
-    getBooks('all'); // Replace 'all' with the desired genre if needed
+    // Fetch books when the page loads getBooks(); // Replace 'all' with the desired genre if needed

-    // Adding a new book when the add book button is clicked document.getElementById('addBookButton').addEventListener('click', function() {
+    // Add a new book when the Add Book button is clicked document.getElementById('addBookButton').addEventListener('click', function() {
         const newTitle = document.getElementById('newBookTitle').value;
         const newAuthor = document.getElementById('newBookAuthor').value;